Noel Pavitt Clapham

-Clapham was born in Hastings, New Zealand, the younger of two sons of George and Beatrice Clapham.
+Clapham was born in Hastings, New Zealand, on March 31, 1917, the younger of two sons of George and Beatrice Clapham.
 When his father died the year after Noel was born, he and his mother and brother lived with his maternal grandparents.
 After graduating from the University of New Zealand with a B.A., he enrolled at AMC in 1941, where he completed the primary teacher’s course.

 He taught at Carmel College in Western Australia for six years until 1947 when he married Joy Ashton, recently hired music teacher, in January.
 He completed his master’s degree that year and started teaching at AMC in 1948, teaching English literature during another teacher's study leave.

 Although his primary area was history and geography, he was able to meet the challenge of teaching English and, from 1952 to 1956, also directing the choir, in which he and his wife had been members during the critical four-year transition following the departure of Greer.
 While he initially had felt uncertain about following Greer, he enjoyed the experience

 During his leadership, the first on-site long-playing recording of the choir was made.
 This innovation contrasted sharply with previous recordings of the choirs, which had been done in a recording studio and then manipulated to add reverberation.
 This change, coupled with rapidly improving records, yielded a more accurate and pleasing result.